 7. Schedule Regular Medication Reviews

 Medication reviews give healthcare providers the opportunity to assess whether each prescription remains necessary, effective, and safe over time.
-The Centers for Medicare and Medicaid Services highlight that periodic reviews can reduce unnecessary medications and improve patient outcomes.
-Conditions change, and prescriptions sometimes need adjustments.
+Health needs can change, and a medication that worked well months ago may need a dosage adjustment, timing change, or closer monitoring.
+The Centers for Medicare and Medicaid Services requires Medicare Part D sponsors to include Medication Therapy Management programs in their plans, which are designed to help people use medications safely and appropriately.
 Regular check-ins keep treatment aligned.

 • Identifies outdated or unnecessary medications